 Once a decision about spouse support has been made, the parties will need to abide by the terms of the order or agreement.
 Spousal support payments are typically made on a periodic basis, such as monthly or bi-weekly, and can be reviewed or modified in certain circumstances, such as a significant change in circumstances for either party.
 It is important to take legal action to enforce spouse support obligations if necessary.

-In conclusion, spousal support is an important aspect of family law in Ontario that requires careful consideration of a number of factors.
+In conclusion, spousal support is an important aspect of Child, Youth and Family Services Act, in Ontario that requires careful consideration of a number of factors.
 The spousal support advisory guidelines provide a helpful framework for determining the amount and duration of spousal support payments, but it is important to consider the specific circumstances of each case.
-Spousal support can be agreed upon in a separation agreement or ordered by the court, and it is important to seek the advice of a qualified family law lawyer when navigating this complex area of law.
+Spousal support can be agreed upon in a separation agreement or ordered by the court, and TCZ lawyer Eric Zhao can help navigate this complex area of law.